-I have not had a chance to ride in these yet on really hot days, but for temps up into the 80's they have worked just fine.
-The extra thickness about 50% thicker than most MX socks) has not resulted in any heat-related discomfort - at least yet.
+I don't use these on really hot days but for temps up into the high 80's they have worked just fine.
+The extra thickness, about 50% thicker than most MX socks, has not resulted in any heat-related discomfort.
 The extra support is really appreciated as the hours grow long and your legs still feel fresh.
 They come all the way up to the knee for comfort under guards and braces and have a flat seams for comfort everywhere else.

-About the only thing these socks lack is are fancy logos and bright colors, which you can't see under your boots anyway.
+About the only thing these socks lack is are fancy logos and bright colors which you can't see under your boots anyway.
 Well, that and a high price tag.
 These socks retail for less than ten bucks.
-Again, you need a pair.
-I guarantee it.

 | Red Wing Cotton Double Boot